wandeder/scrapper_rss/README.md

   5. `<category>` is equal to Categories: category1, category2
   6. `<description>` is on the separate line without any name.

 For the console output we are looking for the order of the things channel items goes first then goes all of the items.
-You should also have a space between channel elements and items, also description within item should be on the new line separated by space.
+You should also have a space between channel elements and items, also description within the item should be on the new line separated by space.
 For example:
 ```shell
 Feed: Yahoo News - Latest News & Headlines
 Link: https://news.yahoo.com/rss